pactus-project/pactus.org/docs/guide/run-ansible.md

 [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in
 your local machine and you have access to your server through ssh.

-If you have installed firewall in your virtual server machine (VPS), make sure these port are open:
+If you have installed firewall in your server machine, make sure these port are open:

 - 8421 -> for p2p network
 - 8080 -> gRPC gateway